 Each Burke's employee co-parents one of 38 School Families with a colleague or two, gathering with a dozen or so students from all grades at several events over the course of the school year.
-They include a variety of Thanksgiving-related games and the traditional “Simple Gifts” circle dance and song, watching the Maypole and Eighth-Grade Musical together in May, and making valentines for their “sisters” who have moved on to high school.
-At the core of School Families are the relationships between Big Sisters (fourth graders) and Little Sisters (kindergarteners), who are paired off each fall.
+At the core of School Families are the relationships between Big Siblings (fourth graders) and Little Siblings (kindergarteners), who are paired off each fall.

-Early in the school year, kindergarten through fourth grades join with a parent or special guest on the front field for a picnic.
-But this is no ordinary picnic — after the blankets and baskets have been cleared, students and visitors team up for a variety of games and dances.
-Every year, the activities are capped by the Snake Dance, which links the entire Lower School together in one long line, led by the Head of School, that "snakes" around the grass.
+Lower School students bring a parent or special guest to the front field for a picnic early in the school year.
+After the blankets have been cleared, students and visitors team up for various games and dances capped by the Snake Dance, which links the entire Lower School together in one long line, led by the Head of School, that "snakes" around the grass.

-On the day before Winter Break, every Lower School student participates in a big concert that includes favorites from a variety of faith and cultural traditions.
-As the leaders of the Lower School, the fourth grade helps determine the program, and many years include the popular "Call to Kwanzaa," the Hanukkah song "Candles, Candles Burning Bright," and the gospel number "Children, Go Where I Send Thee."
+The day before Winter Break, every Lower School student participates in a concert designed by the fourth grade that includes favorites from a variety of faith and cultural traditions.
+Many years include the popular "Call to Kwanzaa," the Hanukkah song "Candles, Candles Burning Bright," and the gospel number "Children, Go Where I Send Thee."